CarolineL-Analyst/erp-bi-scoping-framework/README.md

    decision log and the sanitized source logic.
 This is the piece to read if you only read one.

-3. **Case B — Receiving Activity & Queue** — provides breadth and engineering evidence.
+3. **Case B — Receiving Activity & Queue** — breadth and engineering
+   evidence.
 It shows how one apparently simple request was decomposed into four flow-specific queue models, each with its own completion event, reporting grain, source limitations, and exception treatment.
 The decision log and SQL excerpts are provided for readers who want to examine the source-design detail without repeating the full narrative format used for Case A.

 4. **Supporting artifacts** — the decision logs and the operational-precondition discussion within Case A, which show the governance layer: how data quality